mbressan06/vue-nuxt-firebase-mb/README.md

 - Project Setting → Service accounts → Firebase Admin SDK → Choose Node.js → Click on generate new private key

 This will download a JSON file required for Firebase.
 Paste it in the root directory and rename as `admin.json`

 ### Seeding the database

-> Run the following command for scrapping the all Beaches data listed in this [Url](https://guiaviajarmelhor.com.br/melhores-praias-brasil/) and populate the Firebase Realtime Database.
+> Then run the following command for scrapping the all Beaches data listed in this [Url](https://guiaviajarmelhor.com.br/melhores-praias-brasil/) and populate the Firebase Realtime Database.

 ```bash
 # seed database